- Not a substitute for professional veterinary help.

-There’s no mistaking a dog fart—silent but deadly or loud and proud, they’re bound to happen.
+Even before the picture book Walter the Farting Dog became a smash hit among young and old alike, dog lovers knew.
+Dog farts are a fact of (dog parenting) life.
+There’s no mistaking one, either—silent but deadly or loud and proud, they’re bound to happen.
 But how much is too much?

-“Why does my dog keep farting?” you might ask.
-It turns out the digestive tract of man’s best friend can be affected by some of the same things that affect us.
-Read on for the causes of canine flatulence, and some ideas for reducing it.
+Read on for the causes of canine flatulence and some ideas for reducing it.
 Your friends, your pet sitter (and probably your dog!) will thank you.

 If you’re feeding your dog scraps off your plate at dinner, you may be perpetuating your dog’s toots without even realizing it.
-Carbohydrate-heavy foods can be to blame, as well as dairy and spoiled foods.
+Human foods known to cause flatulence in dogs include:

 “Low-quality foods with ingredients that can’t be fully digested can cause gas.” – ASPCA

 But the ingredients’ question goes beyond carbs.
 Certain additives in commercial dog food are suspected to cause tummy trouble in pets.
 These include binding agents like carrageenan.
 This additive, used often in wet (canned) foods, has been shown to cause inflammatory bowel disease, or IBD, in some test subjects.

 This is more commonly accepted in the holistic veterinary community than the mainstream one, but it’s worth investigating if your dog’s digestive troubles don’t seem to respond to other dietary changes.

 If you’re concerned, check the label of your dog’s wet food for carrageenan.
 Certain higher-end brands, like Weruva, specifically avoid that ingredient.